gavinlyonsrepo/cylon-deb/README.md

 --------------------------------------------
 * Name: cylon_deb
 * Title : Debian  Linux distribution maintenance program.
-* Description: A TUI (terminal user interface) which provides updates, maintenance, backups and system checks for an Debian based linux distribution.
+* Description: A TUI (terminal user interface) which allows users to carry out  maintenanceon  an Debian based linux distribution.
-This program provides numerous tools to Debian Linux users.
 The program is menu-based and written in bash.
-The program is mainly text based  but also uses dialog GUI's at a few points mainly for directory and file selection.
 The program is a fork and highly truncated version of the arch-linux maintenance program *cylon*, which can also be found in this repo.
-* Main Author: Gavin Lyons
+* Author: Gavin Lyons

 Table of contents